tomw1808/RefugeeBuddyAndroid/README.md

 ### Translations
 The app is currently translated to German, properly, from a native speaker. _The arabic translation was made with google-translate_, I found it should have at least basic arabic translation to let people better understand what is going on.
 I would be happy if someone could look through it and eventually provide more translations.

+## iOS
+Currently there is no iOS version of this app.
+I do not have an iPhone, yet, so, no.

 ## License
 The source is licensed under GNU General Public License v3.0, which means for you, if you want to use the source code, in short: